 Establish New Lines of Credit

 You can also obtain a loan from a company that works with borrowers who have less-than-perfect credit.
-At Superior Financial Services, we work with all credit scores, and we even accommodate borrowers who have recently been discharged from bankruptcy.
+At Superior Financial Services, we work with all credit scores, and we often accommodate borrowers who have recently been discharged from bankruptcy.
 Some lenders will make you wait two years after your bankruptcy is discharged, but we have more flexible terms.
-We can provide you with recreational, personal, home improvement, or even auto financing after bankruptcy.
+We may be able to provide you with recreational, personal, home improvement, or even auto financing after bankruptcy.
 As long as you make the payments on time, your credit score will benefit.

 Apply for a Personal Loan After Bankruptcy

-Whether you’re hoping to apply for a personal loan after bankruptcy, need auto financing after bankruptcy, or any other type of loan, we may be able to help.
-At Superior Financial Services, we can give you a same-day decision and provide you with your money in as little as one day.
+Whether you hope to apply for a personal loan after bankruptcy, need auto financing after bankruptcy, or want any other type of loan, we may be able to help.
+At Superior Financial Services, we usually give you a same-day decision and provide you with your money in as little as one day.
 Don’t let your bankruptcy hold you back forever.
 Reclaim control today.